Part I: dutch Immigrants to New York

 Robert’s property in Nansemond County went to his son John in 1667, so Robert had died by then.
 His oldest son, Benoit—or Benjamin—had relocated to Calvert County, Maryland, well before then, but died around 1662.
 Documentary evidence of his residence in Maryland includes probate records and his citizenship application.

 Both Robert and Benjamin are listed as Huguenot ancestors by the Huguenot Society of the Founders of Manakin of the Colony of Virginia, even though they arrived over 50 years before Manakin was founded.
-I have posted a descendancy chart showing the line from Robert Brasseur to my great grandfather, George Everett Walter Wood.

 The Noell family, French-speaking and Protestant, lived in Sedan, France, near the border of Belgium, in the early 1500s.
 Pieter Noell (Anglicized spelling) and his wife, Jeanne Vintier, were born there.
 Seeking safety from those targeting Protestants, their son Jacob, born about 1599, left France and went to Leiden, in the Netherlands, where he married Treintje Cornelis on January 13, 1620.
 Treintje’s family had also come from France.

 Jacob and Treintje had a son named Cornelius, who was born October 1623 in Leiden.
 Cornelius is the immigrant ancestor.
 He married Elizabeth Page in the Netherlands and had at least six children.
 Exactly when they came to Virginia is not known, but there are land records in Essex County with his name on them in 1670, if not earlier.
 Cornelius died in Essex County, Virginia, in 1699.
 His will mentions his wife and children.
 Cornelius Noell has been verified by the Huguenot Society of the Founders of Manakin in the Colony of Virginia.